ADR-0001: Crate Organization

 - rustledger-lsp: Language Server Protocol for editor integration

-- rustledger-ffi-wasi: FFI via WASI for embedding in any language
+- rustledger-ffi-wasi: FFI via WASI JSON-RPC for embedding in any language

 Consequences